kontent-ai/kontent-ai.github.io/docs/ci-and-automation/ci-and-automation.md

 ---

 # Continuous Integration and Continuous Delivery
-> GitHub Actions are our primary automation platform - whenever it's possible, we recommend using [GitHub Actions](https://github.com/features/actions) - this will helps us with better maintenance.
+> GitHub Actions are our primary automation platform - whenever it's possible, we recommend using [GitHub Actions](https://github.com/features/actions) - this will help us with better maintenance.
 This page contains general info about GitHub Actions and their usage.
 Subpages focus on the specific stacks.

 **Continuous integration** is the automation of building and testing.
 This means that typically, with some code changes, the machine checks whether it’s possible to build the project and whether your tests are passing. **Continuous delivery** is a little bit broader.
 To sum it up, this automation process will deploy or publish your code to various environments.
 This might be a little bit abstract and connected with the nature of your project, but you can visualize it as publishing to package registries like NPM or Nuget—or deploying your site to a staging or production environment.